-22. Data breach notifications: Where we think there has been unauthorized access to personal data that you’ve entered into Xero, we’ll let you know and, where possible, give you information about what has happened.
+22. Data breach notifications: Where there has been unauthorized access to personal data that you’ve entered into Xero, we’ll let you know and, where possible, give you information about what has happened.
 Depending on the nature of the unauthorized access, and the location of your affected contacts, you may be required to assess whether the unauthorized access must be reported to the contact and/or a relevant authority.
 We think you’re best placed to make this decision, because you’ll have the most knowledge about the personal data you have entered in your Xero subscription.

 We take reasonable precautions to protect your confidential information and expect that you’ll do the same for ours.